mkorangestripe/mntproj-data/README.md

 pip install -r requirements.txt
 ```

 * Create virtual environment and install dependencies from [Pipfile](Pipfile), or [Pipfile.lock](Pipfile.lock) if present.
-Specified version of Python is required.
+The specified version of Python is required.
 ```shell script
 pipenv install
 ```